huynhaaron/threees/README.md

 This project will be implemented with the following technologies:

 - Vanilla JavaScript and `jquery` for overall structure and game logic,
-- `Easel.js`(?) with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`threees.js`: this script will handle the logic for creating and updating the necessary tiles

-`tile.js`: this lightweight script will house the constructor and update functions for the `Tile` objects.
-Each `Tile` will contain a `value` (hexagon, triangle, or square).

 ### Implementation Timeline